IFS Cloud requires secured communication (HTTPS) for all types of installation.

 CA's Root Certificate

-The CA's most important Certificate with a very secret private key, which is if compromised can lead to millions of certificates around the world being distrusted.
+The CA's most important Certificate with a very secret private key, which if compromised can lead to millions of certificates around the world being distrusted.
 It's this root CA the clients in fact trust.

 CA's Intermediate Certificate

-The CA issues some less vulnerable certificates that is used daily to sign server certificates.
+The CA issues some less vulnerable certificates that are used daily to sign server certificates.
 Each intermediate certificate only signs a limited amount of server certificates, then a new Intermediate Certificate is issued from the root certificate.
 When a CSR is sent to a CA the returned signed certificate actually holds both the signed server certificate and the CA's intermediate certificate.
 The Intermediate Certificates has a reference to the CA root certificate and is therefore just as trustworthy as the root certificate.

 Holds the entire chain of trust. i.e. If you trust the root CA, you also trust the intermediate certificate and then this server certificate is trusted, since its signed by the intermediate certificate.

-Example of IFS public certificates chain of trust.
+An example of IFS public certificates chain of trust.
 IFS has sent its CSR to DigiCert who signed the CSR with its intermediate certificate "DigiCert SHA2 Secure Server CA", so ifsworld.com is trusted by all who trust "Digicert"

 All certificates have expiration dates.
 A root certificate has roughly 30 years expiration time, and an intermediate certificate around 15 years.
 A server certificate is normally only valid for 1-5 years.
 Especially wildcard certificates tend to be short lived.